ModularAIDev/tools-alpaca/README.md

 # tools-alpaca

-This package implements personalized access to the [Alpaca API](https://alpaca.markets/) based on some data.
-As long as these data are not described.
+This tooltip describes how to access the [Alpaca API](https://alpaca.markets/) for AI.
+[Crewai](https://github.com/joaomdmoura/crewAI) is used to describe tools.

+This tool requires secret credentials to access the Alpaca API:

+- API_KEY_ID
+- SECRET_KEY

 ## Available functionality